 If you are a casual worker, most banks will need you to have been in the job for at least 6 to 12 months.
 Some lenders are even stricter.

-Some lenders will only lend to casual workers if they can see the last two years’ group certificates.
+Some lenders require two previous years’ ATO Income Statements to verify a stable casual income history.
 Others are more flexible.
 We work with several lenders who will accept casual employment even if you’ve only recently started your job.

 If you’d like to know more, please call us on 1300 088 065 or fill in our free assessment form, and one of our mortgage brokers will give you a call to discuss your situation.